-Stewardship is an essential part of the Hunterdon Land Trust’s mission.
-We are committed to caring for the ecological, historic and scenic features of the properties we manage and to providing responsible public access.
+Stewardship plays a critical role in our mission.
+We are committed to caring for the ecological, historic, and scenic features of the properties we manage and to providing responsible public access.

 See how we care for our preserves by checking out this short documentary video.